graphery/graphane-doc/src/guides/svg/11-CSS.md

 Commonly, the SVG visual attributes have an equivalent CSS property, for example, `x`, `y`, `with`, `height`, `stroke` or `fill` can be defined as style.
-For example, you can choose to use  `. stroke-width` SVG attribute or `stroke-width` style property.
+For example, you can choose to use  `stroke-width` SVG attribute or `stroke-width` style property.

 ## Inline style

-You can define the style for each SVG element with the `style` attribute, and with the SVG Graphane API with the `.style()` method and the `.style` object.
+You can define the style for each SVG element with the `style` attribute.

 ::: code-group